cockroachdb/docs/src/current/cockroachcloud/migrations-page.md

 </section>

 {{site.data.alerts.callout_info}}
-The MOLT Schema Conversion Tool creates the following internal objects when you convert a schema:
+The Schema Conversion Tool creates the following internal objects when you convert a schema:

 - A database prefixed with `_migration_internal_` is created on the {{ site.data.products.cloud }} cluster when you [add a schema](#convert-a-schema) and each time you [retry a schema migration](#retry-the-migration).
 It does not contain any data apart from the statements in the `_migration_internal_statements` table.
 When you successfully [migrate a schema](#migrate-the-schema) to the {{ site.data.products.cloud }} cluster, the final `_migration_internal_` database is renamed to your specified database name, and the other `_migration_internal_` databases associated with the schema are removed. `_migration_internal_` databases are also removed when you delete their associated schema from the [**Schemas** table](#schemas-table).
 - A table called `_migration_internal_statements` is created on each `_migration_internal_` database.
 It contains the statements displayed in the [**Statements** list](#statements-list), along with metadata related to the schema conversion.
 This table is stored indefinitely because it enables you to [review](#review-the-schema) and [export the converted schema](#export-the-schema) even after [migrating it to a {{ site.data.products.cloud }} cluster](#migrate-the-schema).